 Net Repair After a Struggle

 A good fish landing net will have a handle that is strong enough to not bend under the strain of lifting the intended fish.
 Its net mesh will be small enough to not let the fish go through and not catch their fins and gills.
-Various materials are used to make the netting: nylon, rubber coated nylon and a thicker re-inforced rubber.
-The rubberized material is nice because it resists the hook from your lure from getting stuck in the net which can require additional time to remove.
-This rubberized material makes the net a bit heavier than nylon but I prefer it because of its ease of removing the fish and the lures.
+Various materials are used to make the netting: nylon, rubber coated nylon and a thicker re-enforced rubber.
+The rubberized material is nice because it resists the hook from your lure from getting stuck in the net.
+This can be more common with a nylon type of net material, and can require additional time to remove.
+The rubberized material makes the net a bit heavier than nylon but is often preferred because of the ease of removing the fish and the lures.

 Minnow Net / Floating Handle

 The handle of most minnow nets are made from a metal similar in size to a metal hanger.
 These sometimes are painted.
 The loop or opening to catch the minnow is about the size of a tea cup on which is secured the net.
 This net is generally made of a fin messed nylon netting.
 They are perfect in size to dip into a minnow bucket and catch a minnow or two.
 Using this net is much easier than reaching your hand in to catch a fast darting minnow.

 Small Dip Net